 Pembina's Gas Services business is comprised of the Cutbank Complex, a natural gas gathering and processing facility.
-The Cutbank Complex consists of over 300 kilometres of gathering lines and ownership in three sweet gas processing plants with 360 million cubic feet per day ("mmcf/d") of processing capacity (305 mmcf/d net to Pembina).
+The Cutbank Complex consists of over 300 kilometres of gathering lines and ownership in three sweet gas processing plants with 360 MMcf/d of processing capacity (305 MMcf/d net to Pembina).
 These assets are connected to the Peace Pipeline system and serve an active exploration and production area in the Western Canadian Sedimentary Basin.
-During 2010 average processing volume net to Pembina was 220.5 mmcf/d.
+During 2011 average processing volume net to Pembina was 244.5 MMcf/d.